stadskle/periscopedata/README.md

 # Periscope Data embed API
-PHP client for working with periscopedata API
+PHP client for working with periscopedata API.

 Simple client to work with periscopedata.com embed API.
 See https://doc.periscopedata.com/docv2/embed-api for details.